 It depends on the app.
-What you need is specific trading options like futures and options to be able to offset the risk of buying or shorting a company’s stock.
+What you need is specific trading options like futures and options to be able to offset the risk of your position in a company’s stock.
 Managing your risk by hedging can be complicated, so make sure you know what you’re doing.

 Yes.
-One of the major advantages of using an app is the ability to access your online account wherever you are.
+One of the major advantages of using one is the ability to access your online account wherever you are.

 Each app should offer an option to reset your password, so as long as you can still access the email account you signed up with there’s no problem.

-No. Uninstalling an app doesn’t normally delete your account.
+No. Uninstalling one doesn’t normally delete your account.
 So long as you don’t delete the account itself without withdrawing your money, you won’t lose it.

 As long as you pick a reputable option, they’re minimal.
-The risks are more psychological: it can be very easy to trade on an app without doing your due diligence.
+The risks are more psychological: it can be very easy to trade without doing your due diligence.
 So be careful, and make sure your phone is secured with a pin and password in case you lose it.

 It depends on the platform.
 Paypal is increasingly accepted as a means of payment by many brokers and exchanges, but you may not be able to if you’re depositing to an ISA or long term investing account.